aj-floater/qarm-hack/README.md

 - **Every new shell**: reactivate the venv (`source .venv/bin/activate`).
 If you forget, `python/pip` will fall back to the system interpreter and you may see PEP 668 errors about an "externally managed environment."

+## New to Python/VSCode?
+Start here

+- Install VSCode from code.visualstudio.com (Windows/macOS/Linux).
+- Install Python 3.11+:
+  - Windows: grab the installer from python.org, check "Add python.exe to PATH".
+  - macOS: `brew install python` or use the python.org installer.
+  - Ubuntu/Debian: `sudo apt-get install python3 python3-venv python3-pip`.
+- Launch VSCode and install the "Python" extension (ms-python.python).
+Pylance is recommended too.
+- Create/select the project venv in VSCode: `Ctrl+Shift+P` → start typing **Python: Create Environment** → select it → choose `Venv` and the Python you installed.
+VSCode will wire the workspace to that interpreter.
+- Open a new VSCode terminal; it should auto-activate `.venv` (or run the `source .venv/bin/activate` / `.venv\Scripts\activate` command shown above).
+- Run `pip install -e .` in that terminal to pull dependencies into the venv.
+If the interpreter shown in VSCode's status bar is not your venv, click it and pick the `.venv` interpreter.

 Quick smoke test (no GUI):
 ```bash